LSFB-Team/lsfb-dataset/README.md

 # Project Testing and Deploy

-This library is officialy deploied on [PyPI](https://pypi.org/project/lsfb-dataset/).
+This library is officially deployed on [PyPI](https://pypi.org/project/lsfb-dataset/).
 This means that, for once (don't lie), the code must be tested and validated before deployment.

-This section will explain how to run the test suite, how to setup a local environment enabling you to use the library as if it was installed from PyPi and how to finally deploy when all is good.
+This section will explain how to run the test suite, how to set up a local environment enabling you to use the library as if it was installed from PyPi and how to finally deploy when all is good.

 In a near future, all the process should be automatised when a pull request is accepted on master.